rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 ...
 {{< /highlight >}}

-That's it for the initial axios setup.
-Basically it is the identical setup that you have done in your GraphiQL application before accessing GitHub's GraphQL API with it.
-There you had to set a header with your personal access token and the endpoint URL as well.
+The initial axios setup is essentially the same as we completed using GraphiQL application before to access GitHub's GraphQL API, when you had to set a header with a personal access token and endpoint URL as well.

-Next, let's set up a form for capturing details about a GitHub organization and repository from a user.
-It should be possible as a user to fill out an input field in order to request a list of (paginated) issues for a specific GitHub repository in an organization.
-Therefore, there needs to be a form to capture those details before making a first GraphQL query.
+Next, set up a form for capturing details about a GitHub organization and repository from a user.
+It should be possible to fill out an input field to request a paginated list of issues for a specific GitHub repository.

-What are the requirements regarding the implementation in a React component for such a feature?
 First, there needs to be a form with an input field to enter the organization and repository.
 The input field has to update React's local state.
-Second, there needs to be a submit button request the data for the organization and repository that the user has given in the input field and thus should be located in the local state of the component.
-And third, it would be convenient to have an initial local state for the organization and repository to request initial data when the component mounts for the first time.
+Second, the form needs a submit button to request data about the organization and repository that the user provided in the input field, which located in the component's local state.
+Third, it would be convenient to have an initial local state for the organization and repository to request initial data when the component mounts for the first time.

 Let's tackle implementing this scenario in two steps.
-First, the render method has to render a form with an input field.
-Furthermore, the form has to have a `onSubmit` handler and the input field a `onChange` handler.
-Last but not least, the input field has to use the `path` coming from the local state as value in order to be a controlled component.
-The updating of the `path` value in the local state, which is the value coming from the input field from the `onChange` handler, happens in the second step.
+The render method has to render a form with an input field.
+The form has to have an `onSubmit` handler, and the input field needs an `onChange` handler.
+The input field uses the `path` from the local state as a value to be a controlled component.
+The`path` value in the local state from the `onChange` handler updates in the second step.

 {{< highlight javascript >}}
 class App extends Component {